carldebilly/Yllibed.StreamMultiplexer/README.md

   * **DOS protection**: There is no mecanism to prevent DOS-type attack on this protocol.
 Should be managed on the _low-level stream_.

+## Important about sub-Streams
+ * Sub-streams are of type `MultiplexerStream`, a nested type to `Multiplexer`.
+ * Sub-streams are buffered: **it means data they won't be sent until the buffer is full or until you explicitely flush it**.

 # Low-Level Stream Protocol - UNDER THE HOOD
  1. The first bytes (`ackBytes`) are sent by both peers.
     * If the bytes are not recognized by both peers, the stream is closed.